froyln/python-youtube-video-donwloader/README.md

 ## Note: This program requires yt-dlp and ffmpeg to be installed.
 Credit to yt-dlp for downloading videos and ffmpeg for merging audio and video.

+##Dependencies
+Python versions 3.9+ (CPython) and 3.10+ (PyPy) are supported.
+Other versions and implementations may or may not work correctly.
+Ffmpeg and ffprobe

 ## Installation:

 Clone repo: